Emad-H/Physical-Verification-using-SKY130/README.md

 ![7e1](Day3/3-73.png)

-If we push into one of the contact layers, we can see that here the contact cuts are aligned perfectly, and in the top lvele cell the cuts had to have been aranged differently to be error free.
+If we push into one of the contact layers, we can see that here the contact cuts are aligned perfectly, and in the top level cell the cuts had to have been arranged differently to be error free.

 ![7e1 zpush](Day3/3-74.png)

 To fix this, we can flatten it.
-This is shown below ehere the flattened copy now is DRC free, as both contacts are now in the same layer and there is no concern of overlap.
+This is shown below where the flattened copy now is DRC free, as both contacts are now in the same layer and there is no concern of overlap.

 ![7e1 fix](Day3/3-75.png)